lordmulder/Launch5j/README.md

   Expects that the JAR file and the executable launcher have been combined to a *single* file; default variant expects that a separate JAR file is present in the same directory where the executable launcher resides.

 * **`registry`**
-  Tries to automatically detect the install path of the JRE from the Windows registry; default variant expects the JRE to be located in the `runtime` path relative to the location of the executable launcher.
+  Tries to automatically detect the install path of the JRE from the Windows&trade; registry; default variant expects the JRE to be located in the `runtime` path relative to the location of the executable launcher.

   At this time, the following Java distributions can be detected from the registry:
   - [Oracle JDK (JavaSoft)](https://www.oracle.com/java/technologies/javase-downloads.html)